-\subsection{Robot-aware modular visual dynamics}
+\subsubsection{Robot-aware modular visual dynamics}

-Recall that the robot's dynamics are known to us as a function $P_r(r, a) = r'$, where $'$ denotes the next timestep.
+\Skip{ Recall that the robot's dynamics are known to us as a function $P_r(r, a) = r'$, where $'$ denotes the next timestep.
 How might we incorporate this knowledge into our visual dynamics model?

-In this section, we propose an approach to effectively factorize the visual dynamics into world and robot dynamics terms to facilitate this.
+We propose the following approach.
 Given the robot state $r$ and the image observation $o$, we first compute the projected robot mask $M_r$ as above, then mask out the robot in the image to obtain $o_w = o \circ (1-M_r)$, where $\circ$ is the pixel-wise product.
 See Fig \ref{fig:architecture} for examples of such masked images.
-Now, we train a world-only dynamics model $P_w$ by minimizing the following error, summed over all transitions in the training dataset $\mathcal{D}$:
+Now, we train a world-only dynamics model $P_w$ by minimizing the following error, summed over all transitions in the dataset $\mathcal{D}$:

 where the next robot state is computed using the known robot dynamics, as $r'=P_r(r, a)$.
 Treating all dynamics models as probabilistic, this is equivalent to the following decomposition of full visual dynamics into a robot dynamics module $P_r$ and a world dynamics module $P_w$: